tdnicola/blog_website/data/blog/notes.md

 # Taking and developing notes.

 > I wouldn't call it an obsession..

 But I like to take notes.
 Recently I switched over from physical notes/notebooks to a smaller ipad with an apple pencil.
 It's been great.
 My main hiccup with paper notes is not having an easy way to search through them.

 ![The notebook obsession](/static/images/notes/notesPoll.png)

 This debate is one that Haley would tell you has been going on forever in my head..
-There is just something about paper notes that you can't get with electronic notes..
+There is just something about paper notes that you can't get with electronic notes.

 I've been reading a book called: "How to Take Smart Notes" by Sönke Ahrens.

 I've heard a lot of people saying this book is "life changing" I wouldn't call it that but then again I don't heavily rely on my notes other than for fun.
 It did however bring up some holes in my note taking that is worth checking into.

-The reason I felt like paper notes had no easy way to search through is because it didn't..
+The reason I felt like paper notes had no easy way to search through is because it didn't.
 Once I put something in the notebook, be it a thought, a number, a sketch.
 I never went back to the idea.
 I'd always "check it later."

 My previous note process was: